-When most small businesses open their doors, they are prepared to wear many hats to keep costs down and keep cash flow available to grow their business.
-As a result, one of the roles small business owners take on is the role of the accountant.
+When most small businesses open their doors, they are prepared to wear many hats to keep costs down and grow their business.
+As a result, one of the roles small business owners take on is accounting.
 This strategy may work for a short time; however, there will come a moment when it becomes clear that it is time to engage with a professional.
-This moment usually arises when managing and organizing your finances becomes more of a dreaded task then a role you look forward to, and you cannot seem to find the time or have the knowledge to manage your books (sound familiar?).
-The GOOD NEWS is there are several cost-efficient options for small business owners to get professional assistance in the accounting area and still remain within their bootstrap budget.
-Here are some quick tips on deciding whether you are ready to hire an accountant.
+This moment usually arises when managing and organizing your finances becomes more of a dreaded task than a role you look forward to, and you cannot seem to find the time or have the knowledge to manage your books (sounds familiar?).
+The GOOD NEWS is there are several cost-efficient options for small business owners.
+You can get professional assistance in the accounting area and still remain within their bootstrap budget.
+Here are some quick tips on deciding whether you are ready for an accountant.

 What should ALL Accountants Know?

-- They should have a general background on your company’s compliance issues, such as taxes, bookkeeping and payroll.
+- They should have a general background on your company’s compliance issues, such as taxes and payroll.

-- They should be familiar with the concept of “booking” routine journal entries to adjust financial statements to reflect the correct accounting treatment for your company’s accounting system.
+- They should be familiar with the concept of “booking” and with what it involves, like writing journal entries to adjust financial statements.

 - They should be honest with their title and professional experience and be able to explain it easily.
-An accountant can have many titles including Professional Accountant, Certified Public Accountant (CPA), Enrolled Agent (EA) and/or functional designations such as Certified Bookkeeper (CB), Chief Financial Analyst (CFA), and Chief Management Accountant (CMA), just to name a few.
+An accountant can have many titles including Professional Accountant, Certified Public Accountant (CPA) and Enrolled Agent (EA), and/or functional designations such as Certified Bookkeeper (CB), Chief Financial Analyst (CFA), and Chief Management Accountant (CMA), just to name a few.

 Which Accountant is Right for You?

-- A CPA or EA who can provide tax filings, tax planning, tax representation, high-level business consulting/coaching and audited financial statements (CPA only)
+- A CPA or EA who can provide tax planning, tax filings, and tax representation.
+It should be a high-level business consulting/coaching who can audit financial statements (CPA only).